Premature newborns and newborns whose mother had diabetes while pregnant are at increased risk of developing respiratory distress syndrome.

 When premature birth cannot be avoided, obstetricians may give the mother injections of a corticosteroid (betamethasone).
 The corticosteroid goes into the fetus and accelerates the production of surfactant.
 Within 48 hours after the injections are started, the fetal lungs may mature to the point that respiratory distress syndrome is less likely to develop after delivery or, if it does develop, is likely to be milder.

 After delivery, doctors may give a synthetic surfactant preparation to newborns who are at high risk of developing respiratory distress syndrome.
-At-risk newborns are those who were delivered before 30 weeks of gestational age, especially those whose mother did not receive corticosteroids.
-The surfactant preparation can be lifesaving and reduces the risk of some complications, such as collapse of the lung (pneumothorax in the newborn).
+At-risk newborns are those who were delivered before 30 weeks of gestational age Gestational age Problems in newborns may develop Before birth while the fetus is growing During labor and delivery After birth About 9% of newborns need special care after birth due to prematurity, problems... read more , especially those whose mother did not receive corticosteroids.
+The surfactant preparation can be lifesaving and reduces the risk of some complications, such as collapse of the lung (pneumothorax in the newborn Pneumothorax in the Newborn Pneumothorax is a collection of air between the lung and the chest wall that develops when air leaks out of the lung.
+This disorder may develop in newborns who have lung disorders such as respiratory... read more ).
 The surfactant preparation acts in the same way that natural surfactant does.
 Surfactant therapy can be given to the newborn through a tube placed in the mouth that leads to the windpipe (called endotracheal intubation) and may be given immediately after birth in the delivery room to attempt to prevent respiratory distress syndrome before symptoms develop.

 Surfactant treatments may be repeated several times during the first days of life if respiratory distress continues.